Software, Simplicity, Sustainability and Stuff

 Core Dumped

-A recent find.
 Great quality.
 About computer technology.
-Still busy watching the videos old-to-new.
+Watched the videos old-to-new.
 Interesting how little (!!) has changed since I worked my way through Andy Tanenbaum's books, 30+ years ago.

 Kurzgesagt – In a Nutshell